microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v0.10.0
+* Added logic to automatically detect messages from the emulator.
+This removes the need to manually set an environment variable to configure talking to the emulator.
+* Added support for new Action attachment type (buttons.)
+* Exposed static LuisDialog.recognize() method.
+Can be used to manually call a LUIS model.
+* Added support to Prompts.choice() to render choices as buttons using ListStyle.button.
+* Added new ListStyle.auto option to Prompts.choice() which automatically selects the appropriate rendering option based on the channel and number of choices.
+This is the new default style.
+* Added support to all Prompts for passing in an array of prompt & re-prompt strings.
+A prompt will be selected at random.
+* Added support to all Prompts for passing in an IMessage.
+This lets you specify prompts containing images and other future attachment types.
+* Updated LKG build and package.json version.

 ### v0.9.2
 * Fixed an undefined bug in Message.setText()